Riemannian metrics for neural networks I: feedforward networks: A first experimental comparison

+Although the main focus of this article is theoretical, we performed a light set of experiments to ensure that the suggested methods are viable.
+The companion article \cite{pcnn} contains more in-depth experiments with recurrent networks and complex symbolic sequences.

 To test the influence of the different methods, we chose a very simple problem in which a perfect solution is expected to be found.
-A sparsely connected network with $5$ layers of size $100$, $30$, $10$, $30$, and $100$ was built, and $16$ random length-$100$ binary strings were fed to the input layer, with the target equal to the input.
+A sparsely connected network with $5$ layers of size $100$, $30$, $10$, $30$, and $100$ was built, and $16$ random length-$100$ binary strings were fed to the input layer, with the target equal to the input (auto-encoding).
 Ideally the network learns to encode each of the $16$ samples using $4$ bits on the middle layer (thus with room to spare) and uses the bottom layer parameters to rewrite the output from this.
+This is purely an optimization task without a learning aspect, as there is no generalization to be done and no underlying pattern.
+The focus is on which methods are able to converge to a good solution.

 The sparsely connected network is built at random in each instance as follows.
 Each of the $100$ units in the input layer is linked to $5$ randomly selected nodes in the first hidden layer.
 Each of the $30$ units in the first hidden layer is linked to $5$ random nodes in the middle hidden layer.
 The scheme is reversed for the bottom part of the model: each of the $100$ output units is linked to $5$ random nodes in the last hidden layer, and each unit in the last hidden layer is linked to $5$ random nodes of the middle hidden layer.